 The account of human life offered in the Bible is radically different from the writings of Plato and Aristotle in classical antiquity.

-Next, God chooses the elevate one nation as his “chosen people” under the fatherhood of Abraham.
+Next, God chooses to elevate one nation as his “chosen people” under the fatherhood of Abraham.
 What characterizes Abraham as important?
-For starters, he circumcises himself and his household as a sign of his devotion to God, but more importantly there are three chief passages that demonstrate Abraham’s increasing awareness of his own mortality, as well as a deeper faith in and love for God.
+For starters, he circumcises himself and his household as a sign of his devotion to God, but more importantly there are three chief passages that demonstrate Abraham’s increasing awareness of his own mortality, as well as a deeper faith in and a love for God.

 Mosaic law details injunctions in order to instill a “pure” and holy people, but the laws are unclear on the future regime, or how the laws will be enforced.

 In the fourth regime, we encounter Joshua, the conquering warlord who rules the Israelites with a zeal for exterminating surrounding tribes.
 However, following the rulership of Joshua comes the problematic rule of Judges -a reign characterizes by chaos and by a tribal confederacy that is mired in near constant disagreement.
-However, scripture seems to indicate that God favors the reign of the Judges, wherein humans are fragile, vulnerable, and internally chaotic.
+However, scripture seems to indicate that God favors this reign of the Judges, wherein humans are fragile, vulnerable, and internally chaotic.

 Lastly, we see the sixth and final political regime offered in the Hebrew Bible: a divinely anointed monarchy.
 The kingship begins with a demand from the people that they become a ‘nation like other nations’ and so the tallest man, an all-too-human man named Saul is chosen by lot but he is soon proved to be an insufficient leader.
 Monarchy allows Israel to rise to its cultural heights, but it eventually devolves into despotism, as with the Pharaohs in Genesis and Exodus.
 Saul is initially brought to the kingship against the wishes of the prophet Samuel, as well as in opposition to God who allows the Israelites to experience a human king only insofar as it may show them how corrupt and evil a human ruler can be, however the Judges are the most stark symbols of corruption.
 In contrast, Saul is a dependable king by all measures.
-His chief flaw is that he governs humans in their own interest and does not obey the commandment of God when He instructs the Israelites, in one of their conquests of the Philistines, to offer up everything as an offering to God, but Saul tells them to keep what is good and offer the rest to God.
+His chief flaw is that he governs humans in their own interest and does not obey the commandment of God when God instructs the Israelites in one of their conquests of the Philistines to offer up everything as an offering to God, but Saul tells them to keep what is good and offer the rest to God.

 At any rate, the kingship is passed to David, a short and unassuming shepherd-boy turned lyre-player in the court of Saul.
-He humbly defeats the giant philistine warrior named Goliath, his heroism lies in his meekness and humility, but all the credit goes to God, as the Biblical narrator indicates.
+He humbly defeats the giant philistine warrior named Goliath.
+David’s heroism lies in his meekness and humility, but all the credit goes to God, as the Biblical narrator indicates.
 Thus David assumes power.
 He marries Saul’s daughter Michal, a refined lady of higher society who is ashamed of David’s wanton musical ways, such as his erratic dance in a loin cloth after the end of the battle.
-David is a craftsman, a musician, and a creator (David is traditionally held as the writer of the Psalms) and thus he is a privately selfish person but a publicly righteous leader.
+David is a craftsman, a musician, and a creator (David is traditionally held to be the writer of the Psalms) and thus he is a privately selfish person but a publicly righteous leader.
 He is complex and flawed, as in the infamous case of his lust for Bathsheba.
 David is famed throughout the world because of his self-centered nature: he is the humble, warrior, poet king who also represents the height of Biblical political and cultural flourishing.
-He is the king that all future kings of Israel are compared to, including the fabled Messiah, or divinely anointed king of all peoples.
+He is the king that all future kings of Israel are compared to, including the fabled Messiah, or the divinely anointed king of all peoples.

 David and Bathsheba have a son named Solomon who longs for wisdom above all else.
 He is a writer, like his father.
 Traditionally Solomon writes the Proverbs, Song of Songs, and Ecclesiastes.
-He begins with a series of wisdom quotations, followed by the book of deep love, and lastly his thinking has led him to become morbid and even fatalistic, perhaps approaching quasi-philosophy, yet the wise Solomon is overshadowed by the poet king, David, the height of Biblical political philosophy.
+He begins with a series of wisdom quotations, followed by the book of deep love, and lastly his thinking leads him to become morbid and even fatalistic, perhaps approaching quasi-philosophy, yet the wise Solomon is overshadowed by the poet king, David, the height of Biblical political philosophy.

-Following David the leaders of Israel grow increasingly decadent until the nation is once again enslaved, this time by the Babylonians.
+Following David, the leaders of Israel grow increasingly decadent until the nation is once again enslaved, this time by the Babylonians.
 Between enslavement and a decline in the old ways of doing things many Israelite prophets call for a messiah, or a savior-king to restore the order of David, such as a tolerant leader like Cyrus of Persia.
 Christian scriptures, collectively called the “New Testament,” identify Jesus as this messiah.
-However, he has apparently not been sent for political rule (recall Jesus’s encounter with the devil who tempts him ultimate political power in exchange for devil-worship).
-Instead he gathers a group of followers and performs a variety of miracles, but only once he summons a large enough crowd he delivers his famous ‘Sermon on the Mount’ -in which Jesus spells out his vision of the right way of life in the Beatitudes (or eight “blessed are the…” rather than “thou shalt…”).
+However, he has apparently not been sent for political rule (recall Jesus’s encounter with the devil who tempts him with ultimate political power in exchange for devil-worship).
+Instead Jesus gathers a group of followers and performs a variety of miracles, but only once he summons a large enough crowd does he deliver his famous ‘Sermon on the Mount’ -in which Jesus spells out his vision of the right way of life in the Beatitudes (or eight “blessed are the…” rather than “thou shalt…”).
 He intensifies Mosaic law by commanding the fullest extent of moral purity, the criteria for which few ‘Old Testament’ figures would ever meet.
 All pride is condemned, and surrendering to evildoers is praised -it brings to mind the definition of justice offered by Polemarchos in Book I of Plato’s Republic in which the distinction between friends and enemies is central to the just city/man.
 Jesus erases this distinction and suggests prayer for enemies, and instructs pure people to turn the other cheek to abusers and so on.
 He reorients the Mosaic idea of neighborliness into a universalist idea of neighborliness (i.e. the parable of the Good Samaritan).
 People are not only encouraged to love another, but now they are commanded to love (Paul notes the primacy of Christian love: ‘faith, hope, love abide: but the greatest of these is love.’)

 This essay was heavily influenced by Thomas Pangle and Timothy Burns and their writings on “Biblical Political Theology” in their book The Key Texts of Political Philosophy.